 Remuneration of top executives and tax-beneficial arrangements related to high remuneration continue to be topics subject to sharp discussion in the Finnish media and by politicians, even in cases where there is no question that such an arrangement is legally acceptable.
-Furthermore, executive remuneration programmes in listed companies are likely to gain more attention once remuneration policies are brought to vote at annual general meetings for the first time in 2020.
+Furthermore, transparency of executive remuneration programmes in listed companies has increased as the remuneration policy needs to be presented to the annual general meeting at least every four years.
+In addition, the remuneration report stating the remuneration paid and due for the financial year need to be presented to the annual general meeting each year.
 Another interesting development is the recent case law of Finnish courts regarding the applicability of non-competition obligations.
-Based on recent Finnish Supreme Court precedent, a non-competition obligation restricting an executive from pursuing a career in a competing business after his or her executive contract has ended needs to be drafted carefully to protect the relevant business interests and know-how of the company that he or she previously worked at, which cannot be protected by other less restrictive methods (e.g., a confidentiality undertaking).
+Based on Finnish Supreme Court precedent, a non-competition obligation restricting an executive from pursuing a career in a competing business after his or her executive contract has ended needs to be drafted carefully to protect the relevant business interests and know-how of the company that he or she previously worked at, which cannot be protected by other less restrictive methods (e.g., a confidentiality undertaking).
+Following the expected legal amendments imposing an obligation to pay compensation for the duration of the non-competition undertaking, employers are also likely to consider more carefully whether the enforcement of a restricted period is essential for the protection of the employer's interests.

-Deferred remuneration may become payable at once at the end of the deferral period or pro rata during the life of the deferral period.
+36 Deferred remuneration may become payable at once at the end of the deferral period or pro rata during the life of the deferral period.
 As regards fund managers and management companies, the applicable deferral period depends also on characteristics (e.g., recommended holding period and risk profile) of the fund units that form part of the remuneration.